MohammedInTheCloud/TweetDeleter/README.md

-# Twitter Manger
+# Twitter Manager Pro

-Twitter Manager is a Chrome extension designed to help you easily delete all your tweets and remove all your likes.
+Twitter Manager Pro is an advanced Chrome extension designed to enhance your Twitter experience.
+It offers tweet management features and real-time sentence improvement powered by AI.

 ## Features

 - Delete All Tweets: Effortlessly remove all your tweets with a single click.
 - Unlike All Tweets: Quickly remove all your likes from tweets.
+- AI-Powered Sentence Improvement: Get real-time suggestions to enhance your tweets as you type.

 ## Installation